aureliojargas/doctest.fish/README.md

 You write something like the following in your documentation:

-> ## The cut command
+    ## The cut command

-> You can use the `cut` command to extract parts of a text, using a delimiter:
+    You can use the `cut` command to extract parts of a text, using a delimiter:

-> ```console
-> > set my_text 'foo:bar:baz'
+        > set my_text 'foo:bar:baz'
-> > echo $my_text
+        > echo $my_text
-> foo:bar:baz
+        foo:bar:baz
-> > echo $my_text | cut -d : -f 1
+        > echo $my_text | cut -d : -f 1
-> foo
+        foo
-> >
-> ```
+        >

 Wouldn't it be nice if some tool could scan your documentation, detect those special lines with fish commands and actually run those commands to make sure their output matches the documented ones?
-That's what `doctest.fish` does.
+That's what `doctest.fish` does:

-For example, this very repository have all its documentation automatically tested for correctness, using the following command:
+    > ./doctest.fish --verbose docs/include/example-cut.md
+    docs/include/example-cut.md:6: [ ok ] set my_text 'foo:bar:baz'
+    docs/include/example-cut.md:7: [ ok ] echo $my_text
+    docs/include/example-cut.md:9: [ ok ] echo $my_text | cut -d : -f 1
+    docs/include/example-cut.md: 3 tests PASSED

+This very repository has many Markdown documentation files under the `docs/` directory.
+To test them all for the correctness of the mentioned commands, it's enough to run:

     ./doctest.fish docs/*.md

+The output will be similar to the image shown in the top of this README.

 ## Features